mothership-ec/cog/src/Message/Cog/Validation/readme.md

 ## Getting started

-Let's say we want to validate the following array of data which could have come from a user-sumitted form.
+Let's say we want to validate the following array of data which could have come from a user-submitted form.

     $data = array(
         'first_name'    => 'Bobby',